anselmoferreira/remote-sensing-sensitive-analysis/README.md

 #### Changes in the code

  You just need to change the filepaths contained at fold-data files, pointing them to where the dataset is in your computer.
-We are not intending to let the code running in this platform, so, you need to download the dataset and run the code in your computer.
+We are not intending to let the code running in this platform, so, you need to download the dataset and run the code in your computer/server.

 ## How to run the code

 Just run demo.py.
-The code will use individual proposed models and the ensembled model to generate feature vectors for training and testing an SVM classifier.
+The code will use individual proposed models and the ensembled model to classify testing data.

+We will also add the code to train the individual and fused model very soon.

+Any doubts please contact me:

+Anselmo Ferreira (anselmo.ferreira@gmail.com)